Help Strengthen Monroe County’s Defense Against

 Monroe Community Heartsavers is always looking to get the community involved.
 Assist with fundraising events, help run local training sessions, or even sit on our Board!

-AED-Frequently Asked Questions
+Frequently Asked Questions

 What Is Sudden Cardiac Arrest?